The challenge for learners is the need not only to learn the information, but to be able to recall it later; much later.

 When reviewing your flashcards, this requires you to actively recall the answers, which is much more effective than reviewing your notes or the relevant section in your textbook.

-The concept of flashcards has been around for years and it’s popular and it does work to an extent – however it lacks in efficiency, especially over the long-term.
-But by adding spaced repetition, you can turn flashcards into something much more powerful.
+The concept of flashcards has been around for years, so it’s popular and it does work to an extent – however it lacks in efficiency, especially over the long-term.
+But by adding spaced repetition to the mix, you can turn flashcards into something much more powerful.